memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

   can no longer be modified.
 The JTAG, SWV (single-wire viewer), ETM, and boundary scan are all disabled.

 RDP can always be leveled up.
-The level uping is nesseccory in next cases:
+Increasing the level is necessary in the following
+cases:

 - **Intellectual property protection**: Increasing the RDP level prevents reading the contents of the flash memory, which protects the firmware and